 Aduna Co-Founder Andrew Hunt: My Story

-The media is abuzz this week with talk of Blue Monday a.k.a 'the most depressing day of the year' - as defined by a complex scientific formula involving the number of days until your next holiday combined with post-Christmas debt, the cold weather and failed new year's resolutions.
-Whilst it's true that many of us are prone to a feeling of dispirtedness at this time of year for all the above reasons, I know from experience just how serious genuine clinical depression is.
-I suffered from the illness myself ten years ago.
+The media is abuzz this week with talk of mental health due to it being Mental Health Awareness Week.
+Whilst it's true that many of us are prone to a feeling of dispirtedness at some point in our lives, I know from experience just how serious genuine clinical depression is.
+I suffered from the illness myself sixteen years ago.

 Luckily for me I was offered the opportunity of a lifetime in The Gambia, West Africa.
 It was this place and its people which gave me a completely new lease on life, an all-consuming passion for Africa, and the inspiration to create Aduna.

 Aged 24, I had somehow found myself living in a state of extreme physical anxiety and self-loathing.
 Despite my positive nature and successful career, my mind had inexplicably transformed itself into a dark, malicious computer; fixated on gathering evidence to prove one undeniable truth – that I was a completely worthless human being.

 One day, completely out of the blue, my phone rang.
 It was my godmother’s son, Angus.
 In partnership with a charity, his company had founded a social enterprise in The Gambia, working with small-scale farmers.
 If they covered my expenses, would I be interested in volunteering?